Master's of Science -- thesis

 - Provide your recommender the list of expectations (above) for what should be included in the letter.

-- Supply a copy of your Curriculum vitae to each recommender to refresh their memory about your past education and achievements.
+- Supply a copy of your curriculum vitae or resume to each recommender to refresh their memory about your past education and achievements.
 This is particularly important if you haven't kept in touch with them for a while.

 - Supply a copy of your letter of intent to each recommender.
 This will help them to understand why you are applying to graduate school and what you want to do with your advanced education.